lpassig/coding-blog-boilerplate/posts/german-angst-or-conservative-innovation.md

 Look at the following examples:

-1. Public Safety:
-   1. 5 G paper – 180 Scientists against it https://www.jrseco.com/european-union-5g-appeal-scientists-warn-of-potential-serious-health-effects-of-5g/, Swisscom patent from 2004 REDUCTION OF ELECTROSMOG IN WIRELESS LOCAL NETWORKS, WO/2004/075583

-   2. Cameras in public spaces:
-    https://www.sscqueens.org/projects/scan/faqs#one (Racial Profiling, Crime Rate)
+1. In the intro the 5G network expansion was mentioned and how Germany was slow to adopt or even plan the new technology.
+But there are also over 230 scientists from more than 40 countries that have expressed<sup id="a8">[8](#f8)</sup> their “serious concerns” against increasing exposure to EMF generated by electric and wireless devices already before the additional 5G roll-out.

-3. Capitol One used Amazon Web Services (AWS) to host some of their applications.
-Which can be considered a quite innovative in the financial sector.
-However, they have misconfigured the certain parts<sup id="a7">[7](#f7)</sup>, which allowed a hacker to gain entry.
+2. Capitol One used Amazon Web Services (AWS) to host some of their applications.
+Which can be considered a quite innovative; espacially in the financial sector.
+However, they have misconfigured the certain parts<sup id="a8">[8](#f8)</sup>, which allowed a hacker to gain entry.
 This resulted in personal data of 106 million customers in the US and Canada being exposed, who had applied for credit cards.

-4. Tesla uses around eight cameras in order to deliver on of their flagship features *“autopilot”*.
+3. Tesla uses around eight cameras in order to deliver on of their flagship features *“autopilot”*.
 But do you want to get filmed and potentially analyzed while walking on the street next to a Tesla?
 Do you want innovation on the back of privacy by gaining as much data as possible?

-    >*"While car owners have the option to opt out of sharing these video clips or private location data, bystanders captured in these videos have no say in how footage of them will be used, and are typically not even aware that they’re being documented."*<sup id="a8">[8](#f8)</sup>
+    >*"While car owners have the option to opt out of sharing these video clips or private location data, bystanders captured in these videos have no say in how footage of them will be used, and are typically not even aware that they’re being documented."*<sup id="a9">[9](#f9)</sup>

 There are great minds out there, that can summarize certain aspects of the dilemma brilliantly:

->**If data is the new oil, data breaches should be treated like oil spills**<sup id="a9">[9](#f9)</sup>
+>**If data is the new oil, data breaches should be treated like oil spills**<sup id="a10">[10](#f10)</sup>

 # What can we all learn from it?
-We need to pause a bit more and engage with the technology not only from a technical perspective but also its socio-economic impact.
-What are the potential futures that could arise if this technology was widely adopted?
+We need to pause a bit more and engage with the technology not only from a technical perspective but also its socio-economic impact!
+Questions like:

+> What are the potential futures that could arise if this technology was widely adopted?

+need to be heard and discussed.
 Through creating these scenarios and consequently the world we envision, we can leverage the technology to reach the desirable futures  that we want.

-## So what is the potential of Cloud computing?
+# So what is the potential of Cloud computing?

-For simplicity lets have a look at most extreme scenarios have a look at an utopian scenario and one that can be described as doomsday...

-TBD

-# Closing

 When it comes to technology (Cloud Computing included) and the quick adoption of it.
 With a trustworthy and well aware partner and certified cloud provider on the side German companies are still able to deliver innovative products.
 But the timeline might shift slightly more into the future.